 The father (Henrik Hitman) of his mother was listed as a sailor and later mate on the sailing ship of Lieffert Stuut.
 There are two attests signed by Captain Lieffert Stuut who recommends him first as sailor and later as 2nd Mate.
 The daughter had been on the ship when the oldest son was due, and delivered him ashore in Rio Grande do Sul. (c) (Editor: In those days of captain/owners it was not usual that the whole family was on board and sailed with the ship until the childeren reached the school going age)

-The oldest brother, Lieffert Stuut (jr) also went to sea and was mentioned as captain of ships called the Waterland and Kennemerland (KHL or Royal Dutch Lloyd) in the newspapers in then 1920’s.
-Both ships made a number of charter voyages for the Holland America Line to South America, so it is very well possible that both brothers sailed/worked for the same company at the same time.
+The oldest brother, Lieffert Stuut (jr) (see above as born at Rio Grande) also went to sea and was mentioned as captain of ships called the Waterland and Kennemerland (KHL or Royal Dutch Lloyd) in the newspapers in the 1920’s.
+Both ships made a number of charter voyages for the Holland America Line to South America so it is very well possible that both brothers sailed/worked for the same company at the same time.

 (*) Although not part of this biography, the story is too good to miss.
 In 1908 Mrs. Stuut the mother passed away.
 Then in 1910 the hotel goes up for sale, the newspapers mention foreclosure, and Father Stuut emigrates to Argentina. ( to Patagonia) with 2 of his sons.
 Here the government handed out land for free as long as it was cultivated.
 After some years, (if you payed the taxes) the land would become yours.
 Together with his sons then ran an Estancia in Patagonia and he died there.
 Why he went to Argentina is not known by the family but the historical websites give other Stuut’s who emigrated in the same way in the 1860’s.
 The Estancia still exists and is run by one of his descendants. (c) Historical records show that the Dutch Government actively promoted emigration both to North and to South America.
 Each time in the periods around the World Wars.
 So if the entry in the company records is according to the truth, then the Dutch Government must have closed the books on him and had him officially declared death.